zourtney/lightcontrol/README.md

 Edit settings.json
 ------------------

 Now edit the *settings.json* file.
-Add an entry into the `pins` array for every GPIO pin you wish to let the server control.
+Add an entry into the `switches` array for every GPIO pin you wish to let the server control.

     {
       "switches": [